Paradigm strives to provide exceptional services to children and families.

 Under this system reform, the Nebraska Juvenile Probation System strives to provide a balanced approached to justice.
 While juvenile probation officers still have a primary responsibility to hold youth accountable, enforce orders of the court, and ensure public safety the punitive aspect is diminished.
 Probation officers also have a primary responsibility to facilitate youth rehabilitation.
 In coordination with judicial support, Nebraska juvenile probation is devoted to the successful futures of juveniles and their families.
 Families are empowered to be a part of the decision-making process, which greatly aids the success of youth.
 Juveniles access necessary services, without barriers at all stages of the court process.
 This includes financial resources for services, both treatment and non-treatment.

 Paradigm has been providing Intensive Family Preservation and Family Support Services in collaboration with the office of Juvenile Probation to assist them in their efforts to treat and rehabilitate these youth.
 Paradigm’s vision of collaborating with parents, youth and formal systems has proven successful with this population.
-In 2017, Paradigm was awarded a contract with the Nebraska State Probation Department to partner with the national Multisystemic Therapy (MST) Institute.
+In 2017, Paradigm was awarded a contract with the Nebraska State Probation Department to partner with the national Multisystemic Therapy (MST) Institute, but stopped providing MST services July 2022.

 Paradigm offers in-home therapy services to children and youth involved with the Department of Health and Human Services, Children and Family Services, as well as the Office of Juvenile probation.
 Paradigm has in-home therapists who work with adults struggling with severe and persistent emotional disturbances and stressors that impact their ability to cope with daily life.
 The treatment modalities utilized consist of Cognitive Behavioral Therapy, Cognitive Processing Therapy, Dialectic Behavioral Therapy, as well as Child-Parent Psychotherapy (CPP).
 The latter modality integrates a focus on the way the trauma has affected the parent-child relationship and the family’s connection to their culture, beliefs, spirituality, intergenerational transmission of trauma, historical trauma, immigration experiences, parenting practices, and transitional cultural values.
 CPP is based in attachment theory but also integrates psychodynamic, developmental, trauma, social learning, and cognitive behavioral theories.